bvanhoewijk/AoC2024/README.md

 ## Day 18: ⭐⭐
 - [x] Part 1: Maze traversal (BFS).
 - [x] Part 2: Maze traversal with blockades.
-I solved it via bruteforce (~5 minutes).
-I could think about it a bit more clever, but this works.
+I solved it using bruteforce (~5 minutes).
+Later solved it with binary search: ~0.5s.
+This way it only does 12 path traversels for my dataset.

 ## Day 17: ⭐⭐
 - [x] Part 1: implement op codes